 The Connections page is organized into several main areas.
 All the devices, ports, and outlets that a user is permitted to access are listed in the Sidebar at the left of the page.
-In addition to KVM over IP device listings, if any PON (Power Over the NetTM) devices are connected to the switches they are listed separately below the switch listings.
-If any Blade Servers have been deployed, they are listed separately below the PON devices.
+In addition to KVM over IP device listings, if any Blade Servers have been deployed, they are listed separately below the KVM over IP devices.

-Configuration and operation of KVM devices and ports are discussed on page 103; configuration and operation of PON devices and outlets are discussed on page 106; configuration and operation of Blade Servers are discussed on page 111
+Configuration and operation of KVM devices and ports are discussed on page 95; and operation of Blade Servers are discussed on page 97.